Geoffrey L. Hudson, D.PHIL

 This project is funded by a multi-year grant from the Canadian Institutes for Health Research (CIHR).
 The study is being accomplished via an examination of relevant papers in the Archives, related documents, as well as interviews with individuals active at the time.
 The goal is to broaden our understanding of the development and implementation of disability policy and its impact on the health of Canadians.
 This objective includes a deeper understanding of the significance of provincial government initiatives, as well as provincial-federal cooperation in this field of health.

-Forthcoming: Geoffrey L. Hudson and Marion Maar, ‘The making of the world’s only medical school mandatory placement in Indigenous Communities: Northern Ontario School of Medicine’, in Delia Gavrus and Susan Lamb eds., Medical Education: Historical Case Studies of Teaching, Learning, and Belonging in Honour of Jacalyn Duffin, McGill-Queen’s University Press.
+Geoffrey L. Hudson and Marion Maar, ‘The Making of the World’s Only Medical School Mandatory Placement in Indigenous Communities: Northern Ontario School of Medicine’, in Delia Gavrus and Susan Lamb eds., Transforming Medical Education: Historical Case Studies of Teaching, Learning, and Belonging in Medicine (McGill-Queen’s University Press, 2022).

 Roger Strasser, John Hogenbirk, Kristen Jacklin, Marion Maar, Geoffrey L. Hudson, Wayne Warry, Hoi Cheu, Tim Dube, Dean Carson, “Community Engagement: A Central Feature of NOSM’s Socially Accountable Distributed Medical Education,” Canadian Medical Education Journal 9, 1 (2018), e33-e43.